Effective Date: February 14, 2022

 Looker has a dedicated information security function responsible for security and data compliance across the organization.

-Looker protects the Personal Information it collects via the Site or Platform with reasonable and appropriate physical, electronic, and procedural safeguards and has a SOC 2 report.
-Any sections of the Site or Platform that collect sensitive Personal Information use industry-standard secure socket layer (TLS/SSL) encryption.
+Looker protects the Personal Information it collects via the Platform with reasonable and appropriate physical, electronic, and procedural safeguards and has a SOC 2 Type II + HIPAA report and ISO27001 Certification.
+Any sections of the Platform that collect sensitive Personal Information use industry-standard secure socket layer (TLS/SSL) encryption.
+The Looker platform uses AES 256 bit encryption to secure your database connection credentials and cached data stored at rest.
+Plus, TLS 1.2 is used to encrypt network traffic between users' browsers and the Looker platform.
 To take advantage of TLS, your browser must support up-to-date encryption protection, as found in the latest versions of most common browsers, such as Internet Explorer, Mozilla Firefox, Google Chrome, and Safari.
+The Looker data platform provides numerous product features to assist with data management, setup, and processes to help you meet data security and privacy requirements.

-We track visitors to the Site over time (see “COOKIES AND RELATED TECHNOLOGIES” section above), We do not track visitors to the Site across third-party websites and therefore we do not respond to Do Not Track signals in these circumstances.
+We do not track visitors across third-party websites and therefore we do not respond to Do Not Track signals in these circumstances.

 Links To Third-Party Sites

 Looker is a business service, not a consumer product.
-The Site or Platform is not directed to, nor intended to be used by, individuals under the age of 13, or the equivalent minimum age in the relevant jurisdiction.
-Looker does not knowingly collect personal information from individuals under the age of 13, or the equivalent minimum age in the relevant jurisdiction.
-If you become aware that an individual under the age of 13, or the equivalent minimum age in the relevant jurisdiction, has provided us with personal information, please contact us immediately at firstname.lastname@example.org.
-If we become aware that an individual under the age of 13, or the equivalent minimum age in the relevant jurisdiction, has provided us with personal information, we will take steps to delete such information.
+The Platform is not directed to, nor intended to be used by, individuals under the age of 16, or the equivalent minimum age in the relevant jurisdiction.
+Looker does not knowingly collect personal information from individuals under the age of 16, or the equivalent minimum age in the relevant jurisdiction.
+If you become aware that an individual under the age of 16, or the equivalent minimum age in the relevant jurisdiction, has provided us with personal information, please Contact Us immediately.
+If we become aware that an individual under the age of 16, or the equivalent minimum age in the relevant jurisdiction, has provided us with personal information, we will take steps to delete such information.

 Data Protection Officer